Biumsp/Dynamics-and-Control-of-Chemical-Processes/README.md

 # Dynamics and Control of Chemical Processes
-Codes and notes to solve problems of the DCCP course a PoliMi
+Codes and notes to solve problems of the DCCP course a PoliMi.

+### practicals
+Contains the codes to solve the problems presented during the practical sessions.
+All files contained in the `in_class` folders present the solutions developed in class.
+The other files present different solutions for the same problems.

 ### Cloning this repository to your local machine
 To use this repository on your local machine you need a properly set Python virtual environment (venv).